meituan-longcat/UNO-Bench/README.md

 </p>

 **Finding 2. 📍Compositional Law: Omni-modal capability effectiveness correlates with the product of individual modality performances following a power-law.**
-Motivated by our experimental observations and through rigorous mathematical derivation, we propose the following formula to model the compositional law:
+Based on the fundamental premise that nearly 100% of the questions in UNO-Bench require a joint understanding of audio and visual information, we combine experimental observations with rigorous mathematical derivation to propose the following formula for the compositional law.

 $$
 P_{\text{Omni}} = C \cdot (P_{\text{Audio}} \times P_{\text{Visual}})^{\alpha} + b